 - From the menu, select View → Master Palette.

-The Symbols section of the Master Palette is a large repository of hundreds of musical symbols in addition to those found in the default palettes.
+The Symbols section of the Master Palette is a large repository of hundreds of musical symbols in addition to those found in the preset workspaces.
 You can open it from the Master Palette, or directly from the score by using the shortcut Z.

 Find a symbol

 The symbols are listed under their respective musical font types: use the font menu on the bottom right of the box to specify Emmentaler, Gonville or Bravura.
 You can search for a particular symbol by entering a keyword in the search box.

 To add an item to the score from the Symbols section, use any of the following options:

 - Drag and drop a symbol onto a staff.